Cashback Collette

 22 – Support a local business

-Local butchers, farmers market and fruit and veg shops don’t always work out more expensive.
+Local butchers, farmers markets, and fruit and veg shops don’t always work out more expensive.
 If you’re looking for something specific, staff are super friendly and if you become a regular, they might throw you in a freebie or a major discount every now and again!

 23 – Skip ‘express’ stores